escottalexander/stablecoin-challenge/README.md

 - [ ] Users can send ETH to contract using the `addCollateral` function.
 - [ ] `s_userCollateral` correctly tracks the amount of ETH deposited by each user.
 - [ ] `calculateCollateralValue` returns the correct USD value of a user's collateral.
-- [ ] The frontend should update to show your address has performed an action.
+- [ ] In the frontend, you should be able to see your address in the left table.

 ---